thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Windows.md

 2. Plug in a USB stick, run the Media Creation Tool, and create a Windows Install USB stick.

 3. Plug USB stick into computer, boot into the BIOS, and choose to boot using the Windows Install USB stick.

+4. Choose to install the Windows Operating System.

 <br/>